hehonglu123/Duckiebot_Survey_ROS_RR/DT_ROS_RR_Survey.md

 ```
 Note that the command roslaunch will bring up a **roscore**, so you could launch Picam first and then run other rospy scripts.
 To stop a script, simple press `ctrl+c`.
 ### Task
-You are provided with ROS subscriber motor_control.py for motor command and ROS publisher for image publishing.
-Try to make the duckiebot do lane following in scripts `~/Duckiebot_Survey/catkin_ws/src/lane_following/src/lane_following.py` by filling in the `#TO DO` sections.
+You are provided with ROS subscriber `motor_control.py` for motor command and ROS publisher for image publishing, they should be running on the duckiebot side.
+Try to make the duckiebot do lane following in scripts `~/Duckiebot_Survey/catkin_ws/src/lane_following/src/lane_following.py` by filling in the `#TO DO` sections (search 'TO DO' by 'ctrl+F').
 The main part is to complete the publisher for motor command and subsciber for image.
-Note that everything should be running on the duckiebot, and there's no need to set **ROS_MASTER_URI**.
-You can either edit the file on duckiebot directly using `nano` or `vim`, or you can modify the file on laptop and use `scp` command to copy the file onto duckiebot.
+Make sure to set **ROS_MASTER_URI** on both duckiebot and computer.

-To test the scripts, open up three terminals and all `ssh` into the duckiebot.
+To test the scripts, open up three terminals and two `ssh` into the duckiebot.
 Go to `~/Duckiebot_Survey/catkin_ws` and run
 ```
-$ source devel/setup.bash
+$ source devel/setup.bash						#in all terminals
-$ roslaunch raspicam_node camerav2_640x480.launch enable_raw:=true
+$ roslaunch raspicam_node camerav2_640x480.launch enable_raw:=true	#on duckiebot
-$ python src/motor_control/src/motor_control.py
+$ python src/motor_control/src/motor_control.py				#on duckiebot
-$ python src/lane_following/src/lane_following.py
+$ python src/lane_following/src/lane_following.py			#on computer